-You are reach the USPTO at www.uspto.gov.
+You can reach the USPTO at uspto.gov.

-You can stop others from using your mark in the future.
+Also, the application will help you stop others from using your mark in the future.

-For example, you may think that most small mom-and-pop shops at a strip mall did not register their trademark or store name.
+You may think that most small mom-and-pop shops at a strip mall did not register their trademark or store name.
 Why should you?

 If your goal is to have a small business at a strip mall and that’s it, then a registered trademark is less valuable to you.
 However, if your goal is to expand into other locations, then the investment you put into your brand should be protected.
 Otherwise you could lose serious money as you move into markets where there may be similarly-marked competitors before or after you show up.
 Trademarking gives you a protective helmet.